tronprotocol/wallet-cli/README.md

 FrozenAmount0 FrozenDays0
 > Amount and days of token freeze.
 > FrozenAmount0: Must be bigger than 0
-> FrozenDays0: Must between 1 and 3653.
+> FrozenDays0: Must be between 1 and 3653.

 Example: